libressl/portable/README.md

 other operating systems, and assists with improving OS-native implementations where possible.

-At the time of this writing, LibreSSL is know to build and work on:
+At the time of this writing, LibreSSL is known to build and work on:

 * Linux (kernel 3.17 or later recommended)
 * FreeBSD (tested with 9.2 and later)